 • Instruments include Gibson, Fender, Takamine, Hofner and Epiphone guitars and basses, Korg and Yamaha keyboards, Marshall, Fender, Ampeg and Vox amps, and a Pearl drumkit.

-Spoken word projects include TV, radio, advertising, audio books, educational materials and film soundtracks.
+Spoken word projects include TV, radio, podcasts, audio books and educational materials.

 Recording is direct to hard disk, typically using an industry standard Neumann U87 microphone.
 The vocal booth is large enough to accommodate a number of speakers at once, while still being acoustically "dead".